AndreaJasper/conquer/README.md

 # Conquer

 ## About
-A single page website design for CSS and HTML practice.
+A single-page website design for CSS and HTML practice.

 ## Stack
 - HTML